mikechen66/GPU-Parallel-Program-Development/CUDA-Samples/Readme.md

 The samples makefiles can take advantage of certain options:

-- TARGET_ARCH= - cross-compile targeting a specific architecture.
+1.TARGET_ARCH= - cross-compile targeting a specific architecture.
 Allowed architectures are x86_64, ppc64le, armv7l, aarch64.
 By default, TARGET_ARCH is set to HOST_ARCH.
 On
 a x86_64 machine, not setting TARGET_ARCH is the equivalent of setting TARGET_ARCH=x86_64.